-This topic provides information about satisfying the maintenance (1.1.M.10) action test, and the consequences of not satisfying the maintenance action test.
+This topic provides information about satisfying the maintenance (1.1.M.10) action test, and the consequences of not satisfying the maintenance action test (MAT).
 Topics discussed include:

 Maintenance action has been completed when the individual:

-From 1 July 2012, individuals who are privately collecting child support are deemed to receive the full child support entitlement for the maintenance income test if it is reasonable for the individual to take action to collect their full entitlement.
+From 1 July 2012, individuals who are privately collecting child support are deemed to receive the full child support entitlement for the purposes of the maintenance income test (MIT) if it is reasonable for the individual to take action to collect their full entitlement.

 Prior to 1 July 2012, an individual who chose to collect their child support privately was assumed to be collecting 100% of their child support assessment or registered agreement.
-The amount of the assessment or agreement was taken to be the received amount and used when applying the maintenance income test, unless the individual advised the FAO otherwise.
-Where the amount received was less than the assessed amount, failure of the maintenance action test could have resulted.
+The amount of the assessment or agreement was taken to be the received amount and used when applying the MIT, unless the individual advised Centrelink otherwise.
+Where the amount received was less than the assessed amount, failure of the MAT could have resulted.

-After transferring to CSA collect, the individual should advise the FAO of periods for which the CSA will attempt to collect arrears and also the actual amounts of child support privately collected for these periods.
+After transferring to Child Support collect, the individual should advise Centrelink of periods for which Child Support will attempt to collect arrears and also the actual amounts of child support privately collected for these periods.

-From 1 July 2012, an individual who has not privately collected 100% of the amount assessed by the CSA is deemed to receive their full child support entitlement for the maintenance income test, if it is reasonable for the individual to take action to collect their full entitlement.
+From 1 July 2012, an individual who has not privately collected 100% of the amount assessed by the Child Support is deemed to receive their full child support entitlement for the MIT, if it is reasonable for the individual to take action to collect their full entitlement.

 If the individual is deemed to receive their full entitlement but actually receives less than their full entitlement, any arrears received that relate to the deemed period are not counted when they are actually received.
 This is because they have already been deemed to have been received in the income year to which they relate.

-However, privately collected arrears of child support that relate to a period that a deemed amount could not apply will be included in the maintenance income test when they are received.
+However, privately collected arrears of child support that relate to a period that a deemed amount did not apply will be included in the MIT when they are received.
 This includes privately collected child support arrears relating to a period before 1 July 2012.

-In these circumstances, the individual's rate of FTB Part A will be based on the amount of child support received, not the amount of the child support assessment.
-Full exemptions are available (220.127.116.11).
+In these circumstances, the individual's rate of FTB Part A will be based on the actual amount of child support received, not the amount of the child support assessment.
+If at a later date, the individual collects the non-paid child support assessment amount, the amount received should be included in the MIT in the year it is actually received.
+Full exemptions are available (22.214.171.124).